Members can click here for an ad-free version of this talk!

 - Do not reach or react to dropping an object or losing a hardhat to the wind.
 This can be very dangerous, especially when you are on an elevated surface.

 - Do not attempt to conduct lifting operations during high wind events.
 Many companies will use an anemometer to monitor wind speeds and have a certain wind speed that constitutes a stoppage of lifting activities.

 - Never stand in the line of fire- whether that is below a lifted load, next to a truck dumping material, or downwind from blowing dust.

-- Wear at minimum safety glasses, but also consider going to a goggle if conditions warrant their use.
+- Wear at minimum safety glasses, but also consider going with a goggle if conditions warrant their use.

 Preplanning of tasks is critical to ensure a solid start to working safely on a construction site.
 Weather is a major factor in what tasks can or cannot be done on a particular day.
 When high winds are going to be present, plan work accordingly.
-Avoid certain tasks during high wind events as well as implement extra safeguards to ensure safety during the normal job tasks.
+Avoid certain tasks during high wind events, as well as implement extra safeguards to ensure safety during normal job tasks.